echeran/smile-of-murugan/webbook/chapter18.md

 I think Rajam Iyer's book, being a classic, is still the best novel ever written in the Tamil language.
-And it is indeed good tidings that this great book is going to be published soon in English.¹ 1 According to personal communication by R. E. Asher (Summer, 1969), he and K. N. Subrahmanyam are currently working on a translation into English which will be published by the UNESCO.
+And it is indeed good tidings that this great book is going to be published soon in English.[^translation-rajam-iyer-book]

+[^translation-rajam-iyer-book]: According to personal communication by R. E. Asher (Summer, 1969), he and K. N. Subrahmanyam are currently working on a translation into English which will be published by the UNESCO.

 The end of the 19th Century is characterized by a rich growth of different stylistic variants of one stylistic level-the formal,